0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 )
 ```

-and after in LLVM_source/build we can use
-``ninja LLVMMyObfsPass``
-To know the name you can use
+To find the name of the build target, you can use the following command:

 ```bash
 ninja -t targets | findstr.exe "Obf"
 lib/LLVMMyObfsPass.lib: